-However, as the stories describe specific situations, our metro maps of ARM information also stem from generalized extracted information that in specific situations sometimes does not hold up entirely.
-Despite this weakness, the technology of information cartography in ARM shows that there are new aspects in extracting the structured knowledge hidden in data and, especially, in transferring this knowledge to the user.

-In the future, the information cartography could be broadened to also include other UCI Machine Learning datasets.
-Particularly, its application to the sports domain could be very interesting, where this technology could be used for Interactive Machine Learning (iML) and thus help sport athletes optimize their learning behavior during a sport training session through interaction with the proposed information cartography.
+In the future, information cartography could also be applied to the other UCI Machine Learning datasets.
+Particularly, its application to the sports domain could be very interesting, where this technology could be used for Interactive Machine Learning (iML) and, thus, help sport athletes optimize their learning behavior during a sport training session through interaction with the proposed information cartography.